 - Solicit bids from places and service providers (for example, florists or photographers)

-- Work with the client to choose where to hold the event and whom to contract with for services
+- Work with the client to choose where to hold the event and whom to contract for services

 - Inspect places to ensure they meet the client's requirements